premdanav/bedrock-smart-on-fhir-workflow-gap/README.md

 - deterministic workflow findings remain available
 - the app falls back safely

+## Why Bedrock Adds Value

+Bedrock is not used as a replacement for clinical logic.
+It adds value by helping convert already safe, structured, de-identified workflow signals into clearer provider-facing output.

+That means Bedrock is used for:

+- organizing workflow gaps into readable titles
+- producing concise evidence summaries
+- generating provider-review phrasing
+- highlighting notable trends in a structured response

+It is not intended for:

+- diagnosis
+- treatment recommendations
+- medication changes
+- autonomous decision making

+The value of this pattern is that deterministic rules remain in charge of objective detection, while Bedrock improves readability and demo usability.

 ## Frontend Dashboard

 The backend serves the frontend files from the sibling `frontend/` folder.